ibm-cloud-docs/vpc/quotas.md

 <!--| GPUs (POWER only) | 16 per region |-->
 {: caption="Table 1.
 Quotas for virtual server instances" caption-side="top"}

-When you provision virtual server instances and dedicated hosts, the vCPU and RAM associated with these resources counts toward the vCPU and RAM quotas per region.
-Instances that are provisioned on dedicated hosts do not count against the vCPU or RAM quota.
+When you provision virtual server instances and dedicated hosts, the vCPU, RAM, and Instance storage associated with these resources counts toward the vCPU, RAM and Instance storage quotas per region.
+Instances that are provisioned on dedicated hosts do not count against the vCPU, RAM, or Instance storage quota.

 ### VPCs
 {: #vpc-quotas}